SummerElise/Code-Quiz/README.md

 # CODE QUIZ
 This week's assignment required me to create a quiz with Web API's with functionality similar to the mock-up that was provided.
+HTML, CSS, and Javascript were used in this assignment.
 The following requirements arae to be met based off the given scenario:

 ## User Story
 ```bash